kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that is good at allocating responsibility for results and holds people accountable for their actions.

 ### BLAME GAME
 > Organization's culture is blame-oriented.
 The staff is constantly blamed for mistakes and failures that are not their fault.
-Management often passes the buck to other departments or throws its own employees under the bus in order to avoid responsibility.
+Management often passes the buck to other departments or throws its own employees under the bus to avoid responsibility.

 __Exemplary statements reported by employees:__